r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/shellcoding/C_Shellcode_Linux.md

 ![pic](http://i67.tinypic.com/309rd74.png)
 WARNING: This C Program only works in Linux distros, but with a few modifications like the inclusion of **<windows.h>**<br />
-lib and with a diferent [GCC](https://www.cyberciti.biz/faq/debian-linux-install-gnu-gcc-compiler/) compiler command syntax, it can be possible to pull out the same trick agains windows users.
-(GCC can also compile C sourcecode into executables .exe)<br />
+lib and with a diferent [GCC](https://www.cyberciti.biz/faq/debian-linux-install-gnu-gcc-compiler/) compiler command syntax, it can be possible to pull out the same trick agains windows users.<br />

 <br />